mariadb-corporation/mariadb-columnstore-api/python/docs/reference/types.rst

 getTable()
 ----------

-.. cpp:function:: ColumnStoreSystemCatalogTable& ColumnStoreSystemCatalog::getTable(const std::string& schemaName, const std::string& tableName)
+.. py:method:: ColumnStoreSystemCatalog.getTable(schemaName, tableName)

    Gets the table information for a specific table.

    :param schemaName: The schema the table is in
    :param tableName: The name of the table
    :returns: The table information
-   :raises ColumnStoreNotFound: If the table is not found in the system catalog
+   :raises RuntimeError: If the table is not found in the system catalog

 ColumnStoreSystemCatalogTable Class
 ===================================

-.. cpp:class:: ColumnStoreSystemCatalogTable
+.. py:class:: ColumnStoreSystemCatalogTable

    A class which contains the system catalog information for a specific table.
-It should be instantiated using :cpp:func:`ColumnStoreSystemCatalog::getTable`.
+It should be instantiated using :py:meth:`ColumnStoreSystemCatalog.getTable`.

    .. note::
       The system catalog stores schema, table and column names as lower case and therefore the functions only return lower case names.
 Since version 1.1.4 we make case insensitive matches.